The user needs to know his location in the website's hierarchical structure in order to possibly browse back to a higher level in the hierarchy.

 - Do not use alone as the main navigation of the website.

-- Show the labels of the sections in the hierarchical path that leads to the viewed page.
+- Show the labels of the sections in the hierarchical path that lead to the current page being viewed.

 - The label of the current page is at the end of the breadcrumb and is not linked.

-- Each label is parted with a separating character.
+- Each label is separated with a special character.
 Popular characters are » (

 - The labels of each section preferably match the titles of that section.

-- The structure of the website is more easily understood when it is layed out in a breadcrumb than if it is put into a menu, why the learning to navigate the site comes natural.
+- The structure of the website is more easily understood when it is laid out in a breadcrumb than if it is put into a menu.

 - Breadcrumbs take up minimal space and even though not all users use them, they still hint the structure of the website and the current location of the page in question.